hardcvre/final_project/README.md

 # final_project

-Proudly done by Ali Alazeezi
+Proudly done by Ali Alazeezi and Alunood Almur